Skip to content

 We describe our compliance with the ten principles of the QCA code at https://handt.co.uk/pages/corporate-governance

 The Board is responsible for the delivery of the Group’s long-term strategic objectives.
 Our high-level strategy is to make pawnbroking a more widely accepted and valued financial service.
-We will continue investment in our retail and digital footprint to deliver a service that exceeds our customers’ expectations and delivers attractive returns for shareholders whilst broadening the business offering.
+We will continue investment in our retail and digital footprint to deliver a service that exceeds our customers’ expectations and delivers attractive returns for shareholders, while broadening the business offering.

-During the year the Group executed its funding strategy, securing its mid-term strategic objectives with additional funding from its incumbent banker, Lloyds Bank plc and new lender Allica Bank.
+During the year, the Group executed its funding strategy, securing mid-term strategic objectives with additional funding from Pricoa Private Capital, (part of PGIM Inc) in the form of a private note placement.
+Existing facilities from its incumbent banker, Lloyds Bank plc and Allica Bank remain in place.

 The Annual General Meeting (AGM) is the primary method of engagement with our private shareholders, through both the distribution of the Annual Report and attendance at the meeting.
 We encourage our private and institutional shareholders to attend our AGM.
 The voting record at the AGM is monitored and we are pleased that all resolutions have been passed by shareholders.
-There is also regular investor dialogue through the medium of the Group’s corporate broker, Shore Capital, and the Group seeks to stay abreast of shareholder expectations and reactions through its regular investor roadshows and update meetings.
+There is also regular investor dialogue through the medium of the Group’s corporate brokers, Shore Capital and Canaccord Genuity, and the Group seeks to stay abreast of shareholder expectations and reactions through its regular investor roadshows and update meetings.

 The Board recognises the importance of communications with shareholders.
-The Chief Executive’s Review on Pages 12-15 includes a detailed review of the Business and future developments.
+The Chief Executive’s Review on pages 10-17 includes a detailed review of the Business and future developments.
 There is a regular dialogue with institutional shareholders including presentations after the Group’s preliminary announcement of the year-end results and at the half-year results.

-More information on those responsible for shareholder liaison and contact information can be found on our website.
+More information on those responsible for shareholder liaison and contact information can be found at:

 Customers